NilPointer-Software/bdfd-wiki/src/premium/awaitReactions.md

 # $awaitReactions
 *(for premium bots)*

-This function is used to await an reaction command.
+This function is used to await a reaction.

 ## Syntax
 ```